sk52/cv/README.md

 </p>

 <p style="text-align: justify;">
-    A responsible and motivated Software Engineer, I have a passion for clean and well-tested code.
-Experience building and maintaining enterprise web applications in the Professional Services and E-commerce space.
-I am a skilled communicator and team player, comfortable integrating into new teams and working to deliver timely and effective solutions.
+    I am a responsible and motivated Software Engineer, with a passion for continuous learning and improvement.
+As a skilled and adaptable communicator, I thrive in a collaborative team setting.
 I drive my own learning and personal development, experimenting with new technologies to expand my skill set.
 </p>

 ## Relevant Experience